If one cannot resist the beauty of a single Betta swimming around, how can they resist a Betta Sorority?

 Besides, if you spot any stress signs in your bettas, immediately check the aquarium water and try to observe that fish regularly.
-Make sure the water quality is at the recommended levels and perform 25% water change weekly.
+Make sure the water quality is at the recommended levels and perform 10% to 25% water change weekly.
 The stressed fish are susceptible to illness and may cause a disease outbreak.
 You need to closely and regularly check their health conditions to make sure medical treatment is provided in due course.

 Now comes to the important part: create a Betta Sorority.
 We suggest you introduce all of them to an aquarium at the same time.

 Notes: If possible, when you purchase the bettas, try to pick up those that come from the same tank.
 Or if you cannot, you should choose those from a tank where they can see each other.
 As we explained above, your bettas will show less aggression to one they get acquainted with before.

 First, let the carry bags float together in your aquarium.
 This will allow your bettas to see each other without fighting.
 After 20-30 minutes, you can do the drip acclimation then release all of them at the same time.
 Now, you will see they may show signs of aggression (e.g., flare to show her dominance).
 Don’t worry too much since it is common and things soon calm down once the hierarchy is established.
 Nevertheless, this does not mean you should let it be.
 You need to pay attention to your fish to figure out if there is any ‘culprit’.
 Remove that ‘culprit’ at once if it is continuously aggressive and causes serious trouble to other bettas.
 After ten minutes to 4 hours you can reintroduce it back to the tank; however, if that girl persists in showing aggressive behavior towards the other fish, she needs to be kept alone.

 A Betta Sorority is pretty much mesmerizing only if they are all healthy and thriving.
 And we hope the above sharing can help you achieve it.